meveo-org/mv-select/README.md

-  has-empty-option                                  // shows an empty option at the top of the options list no-clear-button                                   // removes the clear button on the input multi-select                                      // option for multiselect
+  has-empty-option                                  // shows an empty option at the top of the options list no-clear-button                                   // removes the clear button on the input multi-select                                      // option for multiselect disabled                                          // disable the component (no onClick and closes modal if open)
 ></mv-select>
 ```